Jaaap/SQRL/README.md

 For **Chrome** go to chrome://extensions/, enable "Developer mode" and then "Load unpacked extension...".
 Point it to the root of the SQRL folder/dir you just created.

-For **Firefox**, go to about:addons, Click on the gear icon (⚙) pulldown, click "Install Addon From File..." and open the SQRL.xpi file.
-If the SQRL.xpi file does not exist it can be created with the command `zip -r SQRL.xpi *` in the root of the SQRL folder/dir.
-This requires the xpinstall.signatures.required setting in about:config to be set to false.
+For **Firefox**, first create an xpi file with a command like `cd SQRL; zip -r SQRL.xpi *` then open FireFox Developer Edition (normal Firefox will not work), go to about:config, search for xpinstall.signatures.required and set it to false, then go to about:addons, Click on the gear icon (⚙) pulldown, click "Install Addon From File..." and open the SQRL.xpi file.